urschrei/lonlat_bng/README.md

 # Accuracy
 Conversions which solely use Helmert transforms are accurate to within around 5 metres, and are **not suitable** for calculations or conversions used in e.g. surveying.
 Thus, we use the OSTN15 transform, which adjusts for local variation within the Terrestrial Reference Frame by incorporating OSTN15 data.
 [See here](http://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/surveying.html) for more information.

+A detailed treatment of the numeric precision and the measured accuracy of each implementation, suitable for citation in technical reports, is in [`doc/accuracy.md`](doc/accuracy.md).

 # Tests
 The library is well covered by tests.
 A full "pipeline" test which checks intermediate conversions is provided (though not run as part of the standard test suite):